Confederation period: Inauguration of a new government

 In September 1788, the Congress of the Confederation formally certified that the Constitution had been ratified.
 It also set the date for the presidential election and the first meeting of the new federal government.
 Additionally, Congress engaged in debate regarding where the incoming government would meet, with Baltimore briefly emerging as the favorite.
 To the displeasure of Southern and Western interests, Congress ultimately chose to retain New York City as the seat of government.

 Though Washington desired to resume his retirement following the Constitutional Convention, the American public at large anticipated that he would be the nation's first president.
 Federalists such as Hamilton eventually coaxed him to accept the office.
 On February 4, 1789, the Electoral College, the mechanism established by the Constitution to conduct the indirect presidential elections, met for the first time, with each state's presidential electors gathering in their state's capital.
 Under the rules then in place, each elector could vote for two persons (but the two people chosen by the elector could not both inhabit the same state as that elector), with the candidate who won the most votes becoming president and the candidate with the second-most becoming vice president.
 Each elector cast one vote for Washington, while John Adams won the most votes of all other candidates, and thus won election as vice president.
 Electors from 10 of the 13 states cast votes.
 There were no votes from New York, because the New York legislature failed to appoint its allotted electors in time; North Carolina and Rhode Island did not participate as they had not yet ratified the Constitution.

 The Federalists performed well in the concurrent House and Senate elections, ensuring that both chambers of the United States Congress would be dominated by proponents of the federal government established by the Constitution.
-This in turn ensured that there would not be a constitutional convention to propose amendments, which many Federalists had feared would critically weaken the national government.
+This in turn ensured that there would not be a constitutional convention to propose amendments, which many Federalists had feared would critically weaken the federal government.

 The new federal government commenced operations with the seating of the 1st Congress in March 1789 and the inauguration of Washington the following month.
 In September 1789, Congress approved the United States Bill of Rights, a group of Constitutional amendments designed to protect individual liberties against federal interference, and the states ratified these amendments in 1791.
-After Congress voted for the Bill of Rights, North Carolina and Rhode Island ratified the Constitution in 1790 and 1791, respectively.
+After Congress voted for the Bill of Rights, North Carolina and Rhode Island ratified the Constitution in 1789 and 1790, respectively.